SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. note::

-   You can't use subscript syntax to append a new item to the end of an array.
+   You can't use subscript syntax with an index past the end of the array to append a new item to the end of an array.

 To insert an item into the array at a specified index, call the array's ``insert(_:at:)`` method: